leetcode-python-java/leetcode-python-java/solutions/1-1000/207-course-schedule.md

 - All the pairs `prerequisites[i]` are **unique**.

 ## Intuition
-- Each course can be abstracted as a vertex in the graph.
+- Each course can be abstracted as a vertex in a graph.
 - The existence of a dependency relationship indicates that it is a directed graph.

-## Approach
+## Approach 1
 - Course A depends on course B, which can be abstracted as course A needs course B to unlock, and the in-degree of course A needs to be increased by 1.
 - So an `in_degrees` array is needed to save the in-degree of each course.
-- Courses with an in-degree of 0 can be studied first, so courses with an in-degree of 0 can be put into a **queue** and processed one by one.
+- Courses with an in-degree of 0 can be studied first, so they can be put into a **queue** and processed one by one.
-- After each course is completed, the in-degree of other courses that depend on it is reduced by 1.
-If it is found that the in-degree of the course is 0 after deducting 1, the course is added to the queue.
 - Courses with an in-degree of 0 unlock other courses.
 This is the direction of the directed graph.
 Don't get it wrong.
+- After each course is completed, the in-degree of other courses that depend on it is reduced by 1.
+If it is found that the in-degree of the course is 0 after deducting 1, the course is added to the queue.
-- Which courses can be unlocked by a course need to be saved with a `course_map`.
+- Which courses can be unlocked by a course need to be saved with a map or an array `courses_list`.
 - If the in-degree of all courses is 0 at the end, return `true`, otherwise it means that there is a **cycle** in the directed graph, and return `false`.
 - The above algorithm is a _breadth-first algorithm_.

-- You can also use a _depth-first algorithm_.
-Please think about it yourself.
-The answer will be given below.
+## Approach 2
+- Can you use a _depth-first algorithm_ to solve it?
+- Simply replacing the queue used in the _breadth-first_ algorithm with a **stack** will create a _depth-first_ algorithm.

 ## Complexity
 `V` is `vertices.length`.